 In 2011, the Foundation acquired the Old Elliston Fire House, a local landmark that was built by its volunteer members in 1957.
 The volunteer fire department had moved to a new facility in 2008, vacating the old station, leaving another abandoned building in the community.
 The Foundation began a renovation of the building that provided a new permanent home for the Shawsville Lay Ministerial Association's Food Pantry.
 Since its opening in 1999, the Pantry, which is staffed solely by volunteers, had many temporary homes.
 Now the Fire House offers it the opportunity to serve more than 150 local families in an established location.

-The Old Elliston Fire House also provides renovated space for a Thrift Store operated by the Mountain Valley Charitable Foundation.
+The Old Elliston Fire House also provides renovated space for a Thrift Store operated by the Eastmont Community Foundation (formerly known as Mountain Valley Charitable Foundation).
 This store meshes well with the needs of eastern Montgomery County and accepts and sells gently used clothing, furniture, working appliances and other saleable items.
 It also accepts clean, dry plastic and paper bags.
 The Thrift Store and the Food Pantry are located at 1870 Big Spring Drive in Elliston.
 All proceeds stay local, and support the Foundation’s programs in the community.

-In addition to operating the Meadowbrook Center and Old Elliston Firehouse, the Mountain Valley Charitable Foundation invests in the people of eastern Montgomery County through the donated funds it manages.
+In addition to operating the Meadowbrook Center and Old Elliston Firehouse, the Eastmont Community Foundation (formerly known as Mountain Valley Charitable Foundation) invests in the people of eastern Montgomery County through the donated funds it manages.

 Each year, through the G.W and Dot King Scholarship Fund, it awards scholarships to deserving graduating seniors at Eastern Montgomery High School.
 In 2015 it awarded six such $1,000 scholarships.